matomo-org/developer-documentation/docs/4.x/generated/MatomoTracker.md

 - [`disableCookieSupport()`](#disablecookiesupport) &mdash; By default, MatomoTracker will read first party cookies from the request and write updated cookies in the response (using setrawcookie).
 - [`getRequestTimeout()`](#getrequesttimeout) &mdash; Returns the maximum number of seconds the tracker will spend waiting for a response from Matomo.
 - [`setRequestTimeout()`](#setrequesttimeout) &mdash; Sets the maximum number of seconds that the tracker will spend waiting for a response from Matomo.
+- [`setRequestMethodNonBulk()`](#setrequestmethodnonbulk) &mdash; Sets the request method to POST, which is recommended when using setTokenAuth() to prevent the token from being recorded in server logs.
 - [`setProxy()`](#setproxy) &mdash; If a proxy is needed to look up the address of the Matomo site, set it with this
 - [`setOutgoingTrackerCookie()`](#setoutgoingtrackercookie) &mdash; Sets a cookie to be sent to the tracking server.
 - [`getIncomingTrackerCookie()`](#getincomingtrackercookie) &mdash; Gets a cookie which was set by the tracking server.